nwmac/extensions/README.md

 With the extension installed, a new option appears on the cluster creation screen allowing you to create a virtual cluster.

+Code for this extension is in the `pkg/virtualcluster` folder.

 ### How this works

 This demo does not require any backend changes or components.